kyhau/aws-notebook/Networking.md

 - **50 Gbps** per VPC, DX gateway, peered transit gateway,
 - **1.25 Gbps** per VPN
 - Support **multicast** between VPCs.
-- Routes propagated to/from on-prem networks: BGP (dynamic)
+- Routes propagated to/from on-prem networks: **BGP (dynamic)**
 - When you attach a VPC to a Transit Gateway or resize an attached VPC, the VPC CIDR will propagate into the Transit Gateway route table using internal APIs (not BGP).
 - Routes in the Transit Gateway route table will not be propagated to the VPC’s route table.
   VPC owner need to create static route to send traffic to the Transit Gateway.

 #### VPC Endpoints
-- DNS resolution is required within the VPC.
+- **DNS resolution** is required within the VPC.
 - Gateway VPC endpoint
-   - Region specific (need to be in the same region); support IPv4 only.
+   - **Region specific** (need to be in the same region); support IPv4 only.
-   - Attach Endpoint policy; not Security Group.
+   - Attach **Endpoint policy**; not Security Group.
-   - Prefix list ID: pl-xxxxxxx ; Prefix list name: com.amazonaws.us-east-1.s3
+   - Prefix list ID: **pl-xxxxxxx**; Prefix list name: **com.amazonaws.us-east-1.s3**
-   - Subnet route table: Destination: pl-id-for-s3, Target: vpce-id
+   - **Subnet** route table: **Destination: pl-id-for-s3, Target: vpce-id**
 - Interface VPC endpoint
-   - AZ specific
+   - **AZ specific**
-   - Through IGW (not using Interface Endpoint): DNS sns.us-east-1.amazonaws.com, public IP
+   - Through **IGW** (not using Interface Endpoint): DNS **sns.us-east-1.amazonaws.com, public IP**
-   - Using Interface Endpoint: DNS vpce-<id>.sns.<region>.amazonaws.com, private IP
+   - Using Interface Endpoint: DNS **vpce-<id>.sns.<region>.amazonaws.com, private IP**
-   - Using Interface Endpoint with Private DNS Name: DNS sns.us-east-1.amazonaws.com, private IP
+   - Using Interface Endpoint with Private DNS Name: DNS **sns.us-east-1.amazonaws.com, private IP**
-   - To use private DNS names,
+   - To use **private DNS names**,
-      - Enable Private DNS Name (when creating new Interface VPC Endpoint)
+      - Enable **Private DNS Name **(when creating new Interface VPC Endpoint)
-      - Set VPC settings to true: enableDnsHostnames, enableDnsSupport.
+      - Set **VPC settings to true: enableDnsHostnames, enableDnsSupport**.
 - Gateway VPC Endpoint for S3
-   1. Attach an Endpoint Policy to the endpoint to limit its functionality.
+   1. Attach an **Endpoint Policy** to the endpoint to limit its functionality.
-   2. Add a route in the route tables for any subnets where the gateway will be used.
+   2. Add a **route** in the route tables for any subnets where the gateway will be used.
-      - Subnet route table:  Destination: pl-id-for-s3, Target: vpce-id
+      - Subnet route table:  **Destination: pl-id-for-s3, Target: vpce-id**
-   3. Use bucket policies to control access to buckets from specific endpoints, or specific VPCs.
+   3. Use **bucket policies** to control access to buckets from specific endpoints, or specific VPCs.
-- If a Lambda function needs to access both VPC resources and the public internet, the VPC needs to have a NAT gateway in a public subnet.
+- If a Lambda function needs to access both VPC resources and the public internet, the VPC needs to have a **NAT gateway** in a **public subnet**.

 #### Enhanced Networking (network speeds)
 - Higher packet-per-second (PPS) performance, lower inter-instance latencies, very low network jitter:
    - Select an instance with support for single root I/O virtualization.
    - Ensure that proper OS drivers are installed.
-- ENA: 100 Gbps
+- ENA: **100 Gbps**
-- Intel 82599 Virtual Function (VF) interface: 10 Gbps
+- Intel 82599 Virtual Function (VF) interface: **10 Gbps**
-   - Enable sriovSupport (single root I/O virtualization (SR-IOV))
+   - Enable **sriovSupport** (single root I/O virtualization (SR-IOV))
-- EC2 to S3: 25 Gbps
+- EC2 to S3: **25 Gbps**
 - EC2 to EC2 (in the same or different AZs within a region):
-   - 5 Gbps of bandwidth for single-flow traffic (a flow = point-to-point network connection), or
+   - **5 Gbps** of bandwidth for single-flow traffic (a flow = point-to-point network connection), or
-   - 25 Gbps of bandwidth for multi-flow traffic
+   - **25 Gbps** of bandwidth for multi-flow traffic
 - EC2 to EC2 (Cluster Placement Group):
-   - 10 Gbps of lower-latency bandwidth for single-flow traffic, or
+   - **10 Gbps** of lower-latency bandwidth for single-flow traffic, or
-   - 25 Gbps of lower-latency bandwidth for multi-flow traffic
+   - **25 Gbps** of lower-latency bandwidth for multi-flow traffic
-- Attach 2 ENIs to maximize instance speed for an external/internal facing instance:
+- Attach **2 ENIs** to maximize instance speed for an external/internal facing instance:
-   - An internally-facing ENI with an MTU of 9001 bytes (cluster communication).
+   - An internally-facing ENI with an MTU of **9001 bytes (cluster communication)**.
-   - An externally-facing ENI with an MTU of 1500 bytes (internet communication).
+   - An externally-facing ENI with an MTU of **1500 bytes (internet communication)**.
 - You can only use high MTU values (Jumbo frames 9001 MTU) within a VPC.
-- Once the traffic leaves the VPC, use 1500 MTU.
+- Once the traffic leaves the VPC, use **1500 MTU**.
-- VPN connections and traffic sent over an IGW are limited to 1500 MTU.
-If packets are over 1500 bytes, they are fragmented, or they are dropped if the Don’t Fragment flag is set in the IP header
+- **VPN connections and traffic sent over an IGW are limited to 1500 MTU**.
+  If packets are over 1500 bytes, they are fragmented, or they are dropped if the **Don’t Fragment** flag is set in the IP header
-- `tracepath` is used to check MTU between 2 hosts; Path MTU Discovery; need UDP
+- **`tracepath`** is used to check MTU between 2 hosts; **Path MTU Discovery**; need UDP

 #### Placement groups
-- Cluster placement group: for high performance, low latency, cannot span multi AZs.
+- **Cluster placement group**: for high performance, low latency, cannot span multi AZs.
-- Spread placement group: high availability, reduce correlated failures
+- **Spread placement group**: high availability, reduce correlated failures
-- Partition placement group: large distributed and replicated workloads e.g. Hadoop, Cassandra, Kafka
+- **Partition placement group**: large distributed and replicated workloads e.g. Hadoop, Cassandra, Kafka

 #### DNS, R53
-- DNS server: TCP/UDP/53
+- DNS server: **TCP/UDP/53**
 - A-record (name to ip), CNAME-record (domain name aliases), ALIAS-record (auto resolved aliases)
 - R53 automatically creates a NS (name server) record and a SOA (start of authority) record.
-- R53 assigns a unique set of four name servers (delegation set) to every hosted zone you create.
+- R53 assigns a unique set of **four name servers (delegation set)** to every hosted zone you create.
 - Public hosted zone
-   - To create White-Label Name Servers, create eight records (4 A records + 4 AAAA records).
+   - To create **White-Label Name Servers**, create **eight records (4 A records + 4 AAAA records)**.
 - Private hosted zone
-   - Set VPC settings to true: enableDnsHostnames, enableDnsSupport.
+   - Set **VPC settings to true: enableDnsHostnames, enableDnsSupport**.
    - Routing policies: Simple Routing, Failover Routing, Multivalue Answer Routing, Weighted Routing
    - To associate VPCs belonging to different accounts with a single hosted zone,
       - Account (private hosted zone): submit a CreateVPCAssociationAuthorization request (for each VPC)
       - Account (VPC): submit an AssociateVPCWithHostedZone request.
-- To re-use nameservers across different hosted zones, create a Reusable Delegation Set using the API or CLI; console not supported.
+- To re-use nameservers across different hosted zones, create a **Reusable Delegation Set** using the **API or CLI**;
+  console not supported.
 - You can't associate a reusable delegation set with a private hosted zone.
-- If you’re using custom DNS servers that are outside of your VPC and you want to use private DNS, you must use custom DNS servers on EC2 instances within your VPC.
+- If you’re using custom DNS servers that are outside of your VPC and you want to use private DNS, you must use **custom DNS servers** on EC2 instances within your VPC.
-- R53 Resolver uses ENIs for inbound/outbound DNS queries between VPCs and your network.
+- R53 Resolver uses **ENIs** for inbound/outbound DNS queries between VPCs and your network.
-   - On-prem to VPC -> Inbound endpoint (allowing R53 internal zones to be resolved)
+   - On-prem to VPC -> **Inbound endpoint** (allowing R53 internal zones to be resolved)
-   - VPC to on-prem -> Outbound endpoint (by forwarding rule)
+   - VPC to on-prem -> **Outbound endpoint** (by forwarding rule)
-   - The endpoints can resolve queries for VPCs in the same region in multiple accounts using RAM.
+   - The endpoints can resolve queries for VPCs in the same region **in multiple accounts using RAM**.
    - Each VPC uses the +2 resolver for the VPC, and forwards to the R53 Resolver Endpoint ENI in the “hub” VPC.
-- Create Endpoint: 2 AZ, public subnet, SG, IP address (Resolver creates a ENI for the IP in the VPC)
+- Create Endpoint: **2 AZ, public subnet, SG, IP address (Resolver creates a ENI for the IP in the VPC)**
 - DHCP
    - DHCP options sets: VPC-specific (VPC can have 0 or 1 DHCP options set)
-   - After you create a set of DHCP options, you can't modify them.
+   - **After you create a set of DHCP options, you can't modify them.**
    - After you associate a new set of DHCP options with a VPC, any existing instances and all new instances that you launch in the VPC use these options.
 No need to restart/relaunch the instances.
    - Options: domain-name-servers, domain-name, ntp-servers, netbios-name-servers, netbios-node-type
-- Prior to the introduction of R53 DNS Endpoints, the DHCP options set in the VPC would have to be updated with the DNS forwarder as a custom DNS server.
+- Prior to the introduction of **R53 DNS Endpoints**, the **DHCP options set** in the VPC would have to be updated with the **DNS forwarder** as a **custom DNS server**.
 This was because the forwarder had to decide if the request should have been sent to R53, or the on-prem DNS server.
-- Use Squid proxy (NAT instance/EC2) to restrict HTTP/HTTPs outbound traffic to a given set of Internet domains.
+- Use **Squid proxy** (NAT instance/EC2) to restrict HTTP/HTTPs outbound traffic to a given set of Internet domains.

 #### AD
-- AD: port 389
+- **AD: port 389**
-- Hosted AD: replicate data from on-prem to AWS; authenticate locally without using transit bandwidth.
+- **Hosted AD**: replicate data from on-prem to AWS; authenticate locally without using transit bandwidth.
-- AD Connector: acts as a proxy to existing AD; not perform auth; may cause too much auth traffic.
+- **AD Connector**: acts as a proxy to existing AD; not perform auth; may cause too much auth traffic.
-- Simple AD: provides IP addresses for submitting DNS queries from on-prem network to private hosted zone.
+- **Simple AD**: provides IP addresses for submitting DNS queries from on-prem network to private hosted zone.

 #### ELB
 - ALB (L7): HTTP, HTTPS; Content-based/Host-based/Path-based routing; Sticky Session, SNI, Auth
    - Listener -> Rules -> Target Groups (EC2/ECS/IP) and Health Check
-   - Auto scaling does NOT apply to IP as Target (e.g. on-prem).
+   - Auto scaling does NOT apply to **IP as Target** (e.g. on-prem).
    - In order to use path-routing, need to use HTTPS (decrypt at load balancer).
 - NLB (L4): TCP, UDP, TLS; provides the ability to have static IP address; SNI
    - No SG (any traffic can reach NLB);
-   - Use Proxy Protocol v2, source IP preserved (only when you use EC2/ECS, not IP as Target)
+   - **Use Proxy Protocol v2, source IP preserved** (only when you use EC2/ECS, not **IP as Target**)
 - CLB (L4 or 7): TCP, SSL, HTTP, HTTPS; Sticky Session
-- How to pass the original client IP to the backend for non web application?
-[ME]
+- **How to pass the original client IP to the backend for non web application?**
-   - Only NLBs supports source IP preserving for Non-HTTP applications on EC2 instances.
+   - Only NLBs supports source IP preserving for **Non-HTTP** applications on EC2 instances.
    - ALBs/CLBs (connect to instances with private Load Balancer IP) do not support source IP preserving.
-   - For HTTP services on your instances, you can get the client IP with X-Forwarded-For header.
+   - For HTTP services on your instances, you can get the client IP with **X-Forwarded-For header**.
-   - For non-HTTP (e.g. SMTP) services, enable Proxy Protocol and implement Proxy-protocol in your backend service.
+   - For non-HTTP (e.g. SMTP) services, enable **Proxy Protocol** and implement Proxy-protocol in your backend service.
-- SSL negotiation: change the security policy on the ELB to disable vulnerable protocols and ciphers.
+- SSL negotiation: change the **security policy** on the ELB to disable vulnerable protocols and ciphers.
 - SSL Offload: SSL cert needs only live on the Load Balancer, and it performs the encryption and decryption operations.
-This will free up resources on the smaller instances
+  This will free up resources on the smaller instances.
 - Client->CLB->Backend (TCP/TCP): put LB in passthrough mode; not require SSL cert on LB.
-- CLB cannot validate a client side certificate, so it must be passed through as standard TCP on port 443 to let the EC2 instance handle the validation.
+- CLB cannot validate a client side certificate, so it must be passed through as standard TCP on **port 443** to let the EC2 instance handle the validation.
 - Health check is per Target Group.
 - CloudWatch metrics:
    - ActiveFlowCount, NewFlowCount, ProcessedBytes